Disabling VAAI Thin Provisioning Block Space Reclamation (UNMAP) in ESXi 5.0 (2007427)

 esxcli system settings advanced list --option /VMFS3/EnableBlockDeletePath: /VMFS3/EnableBlockDeleteType: integerInt Value: 0 <<<<<<<<<< 0 means DisabledDefault Int Value: 1Min Value: 0Max Value: 1String Value:Default String Value:Valid Characters:Description: Enable VMFS block deleteNotes:

-- ESXi 5.0 Update 1 includes an updated version of
+- ESXi 5.0 Update 1 and ESXi 5.1 includes an updated version of

 vmkfstoolsthat includes the

-Without disabling the UNMAP feature, you might experience timeouts with operations such as Storage vMotions and Virtual Machine Snapshot Consolidation.
+Without disabling the UNMAP feature, you may experience timeouts with operations such as Storage vMotion migrations and Virtual Machine Snapshot Consolidation.